garand/sticky/README.md

 Sticky is a jQuery plugin that gives you the ability to make any element on your page always stay visible.

-The version in this fork is a bit different than the [original](https://github.com/garand/Sticky):

 ## Sticky in brief

 This is how it works: